Wall Street Analyst Upgrade Franklin Resources, Inc. [BEN]. What else is Wall St. saying

 Wells Fargo have made an estimate for Franklin Resources, Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on January 08, 2024.
 While these analysts kept the previous recommendation, TD Cowen raised their target price to Market Perform.
 The new note on the price target was released on January 04, 2024, representing the official price target for Franklin Resources, Inc. stock.
 Previously, the target price had yet another raise from $20 to $24, while BMO Capital Markets kept a Market Perform rating on BEN stock.

-Franklin Resources, Inc. [BEN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.89.
-With this latest performance, BEN shares gained by 5.03% in over the last four-week period, additionally plugging by 7.12% over the last 6 months – not to mention a drop of -0.99% in the past year of trading.
+Franklin Resources, Inc. [BEN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.11.
+With this latest performance, BEN shares dropped by -1.03% in over the last four-week period, additionally plugging by 6.55% over the last 6 months – not to mention a rise of 2.85% in the past year of trading.

 With the latest financial reports released by the company, Franklin Resources, Inc. posted 0.61/share EPS, while the average EPS was predicted by analysts to be reported at 0.56/share.
 When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 8.90%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for BEN.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Franklin Resources, Inc. go to 9.65%.